mr2man07/Device42_Ansible/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use pip to install requirements that may not exist.
+This was written in Python 3.7.X

 ```bash
 pip install -r requirements.txt